 Google’s Panda Update is basically works as a search filter to prevent sites with poor or low-quality content from ranking into SERPs (Search Engine Result Pages) over sites with High-Quality & Unique Contents.
-It have given privilege near the top of the search results to a large number of high-quality websites and became worst nightmare for many website publishers with low quality spammy content.
+It has given privilege near the top of the search results to numerous high-quality websites and became the worst nightmare for many website publishers with low quality spammy content.

 As I mentioned earlier most of the Algorithm updates are unannounced and unconfirmed, unlike Panda, On 24, February Google released a blog post about this Major Algorithm update publically on their official Blog and announced that they have